Everything About KLAT Test 2026

 Who conducts the KLAT test?

-The Korea educational testing service (KTES) administers the exam globally.
+The Korea Educational Testing Service (KTES) administers the exam globally.
 It operates under the Ministry of Culture, Sports, and Tourism of the Republic of Korea.

-Recognization and Acceptance
+Recognition and Acceptance

 This is one of the official language tests authorized by the government of South Korea.